jraphx.utils

 Parameters:

-• src (Array) – Source tensor to scatter [*, N, *]
+• src (Array) – Source tensor to scatter [N, *]

-• dim_size (Optional[int], default: None) – Size of the output dimension (inferred if None)
+• dim_size (int | None, default: None) – Size of the output dimension, inferred from index if None (which requires a concrete index)

 • dim (int, default: -2) – Dimension along which to scatter (default: -2, which maps to 0)

-• reduce (str, default: 'add') – Reduction operation - “add”, “mean”, “max”, “min”
+• reduce (str, default: 'add') – Reduction operation - “add” (alias “sum”), “mean”, “max”, “min”

 Returns: